ducthinh17/CFF-Dashboard/README.md

 # Power BI Reporting for Classic Fine Foods

 ## Overview
-During my internship at Classic Fine Foods, I developed multiple Power BI reports aimed at analyzing the company's sales performance.
-This project provided monthly and annual insights into sales across five branches and detailed analytics for products and customers.
+During my internship at Classic Fine Foods (CFF), I was tasked with developing several Power BI reports to provide comprehensive insights into the company's sales performance.
+The primary focus was on creating reports for monthly and annual sales analysis across five branches (PQC, NHA, HCM, DAN, HAN), along with product and customer analytics.

 Student's Name: Pham Le Duc Thinh
 Student’s ID: ITDSIU20085